HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Conclusion, Discussion and Future work

 \section{Conclusion, Discussion and Future work}

 We have developed a real-time reactive motion control system for upper body control of a dual-arm robot with a common torso.
-The proposed solution (HARMONIOUS) is designed to enable safe and effective interaction with humans in close proximity.
-In the absence of obstacles, we systematically tested our controller's reaching ability on a grid of position and orientation targets in the workspace and compared better or at least equally good as alternative controllers, including the one designed specifically for the iCub \cite{pattacini_experimental_2010}.
+The proposed solution (\textsl{HARMONIOUS}) is designed to enable safe and effective interaction with humans in close proximity.
+In the absence of obstacles, we systematically tested our controller's reach ability on a grid of position and orientation targets in the workspace and compared it to \textsl{NEO} \cite{haviland_neo_2021} and \textsl{React} \cite{nguyen_merging_2018,nguyen_compact_2018}, demonstrating superior performance.
 We found that assigning different weights to position and orientation tasks is advantageous (unlike in \cite{haviland_neo_2021}).
 Preferring arm over torso movements by adjusting weights in the minimization leads to more natural-looking movements.
+Uniquely to our solution, we commanded both arms and the torso of the iCub humanoid robot (in total $17$ DoFs) and demonstrated both the setup where every arm has a separate task and one, set as ``primary arm'', commands the torso joints, and a bimanual task where the hands hold an object between them.
 Kinematic singularities are handled through velocity damping and natural kinematic postures are rewarded in the optimization problem formulation.
-Smooth human-like motions with a bell-shaped Cartesian velocity profile are generated, using biologically inspired local trajectory sampling.
-Overall, several components act synergestically to produce human-like naturally looking movements.
+Smooth human-like motions with a bell-shaped Cartesian velocity profile are generated using biologically inspired local trajectory sampling.
+Overall, several components act synergistically to produce human-like naturally looking movements.

+The solution shows the online dynamic incorporation of obstacles perceived through three different sensory modalities and their on-the-run embedding as whole-body motion constraints into a motion controller with human-like characteristics.
+Two of these modalities, vision and proximity, sense at a distance, ``pre-collision'', and the other one---tactile sensors on large areas of the robot body ($2000$ individual sensors)---is providing contact or post-collision information.
+The performance of \textsl{HARMONIOUS} at scale was finally demonstrated in unstructured physical human-robot interaction while playing a game.